Post Traumatic Stress Disorder Claims

 - Mindfulness – helping the patient to manage their thought processed fully and positively.

 - Cognitive Behavioural Therapy (CBT)

-Our solicitors are skilled in achieving the highest levels of compensation available for victims of PTSD and we will seek to include the costs of any required treatments in your final settlement offer.
+Injury solicitors are skilled in achieving the highest levels of compensation available for victims of PTSD and will seek to include the costs of any required treatments in your final settlement offer.

 Am I eligible to make a claim for PTSD?